-In July 2020, the Friends committed to Onondaga County to attempt to raise \$1.1 million dollars for the County's new Animal Healthcare Center.
+In 2023, the Friends committed to Onondaga County to attempt to raise \$2.3 million for the County's new Botanical Gardens which will be located at the Zoo.
 The Friends will remit contributions raised from this endeavor to the County as received.
-As of December 31, 2022, the full \$1.1 million dollars was raised and approximately \$243,000 was owed to the County.
+In December 2023, Empire State Development Corporation awarded a grant of \$423,000 to be used for the Botanical Gardens project.
+The campaign and expenditures on the project are expected to begin in the Fall of 2024.